 College for Adults | Henrietta Schmoll School of Health

 Are you drawn to a career contributing to the well-being and overall quality of life of individuals who have a physical, mental, or emotional limitation?
 St. Kate's online occupational therapy assistant (OTA) associate degree program will prepare you to make a difference in people's lives and your career.

-The online option is supplemented by labs and fieldwork hours in the states of Minnesota, Virginia, California, or Texas.
+Format: Online.
+This online option is supplemented by labs and fieldwork hours in the states of Minnesota, Virginia, California, or Texas.
 When you apply to the online OTA program, you'll choose to complete your labs and fieldwork in one of these regions.

 Cost per credit (2022–2023): $815